tedroden/doritos/README.md

 ### 🤝 Contributing

+Let's say you want to make a feature that recognizes different people.
+We'd call that branch something like `recognize-user-by-voice` and make a branch for it.

 1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b recognize-user-by-voice`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'We can now recognize different users by their voice`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin recognize-user-by-voice`)
 5. Open a Pull Request

----

-Thank you for contributing to the Super Assistant Project! 🙏
+#### Todo:

+- [x] Proof of concept
+- [ ] Add more features
+- [ ] Add tests